Military Housing: DOD Can Further Strengthen Oversight of Its Privatized Housing Program [Reissued with Revisions Apr. 20, 2023]

 The Deputy Assistant Secretary of Defense for Housing (DASD(H)) concurred with this recommendation.
 An official from the DASD(H) office acknowledged in May 2024 the importance of completing a housing manpower analysis and reporting the department wide findings to Congress in response to a requirement set out in section 3041 of the National Defense Authorization Act for Fiscal Year 2020.
 Therefore, DASD(H) tasked the military departments to complete their housing manpower analysis by June 28, 2024, and estimates completing and transmitting the final report to Congress by October 31, 2024.

-In its April 2024 response to GAO, the Department of the Army concurred with this recommendation and reported that it utilized its official manpower determination process through the U.S. Army Manpower Analysis Agency (USAMAA) to address this recommendation.
-The USAMAA-led required manpower studies at echelon and installation model are complete; USAMAA is currently validating the study/model and plans to completed these efforts and release its results to the Deputy Assistant Secretary of Defense for Housing by the end of June 2024.
+In its April 2024 response to GAO, the Department of the Army concurred with this recommendation and reported that it was using its official manpower determination process through the U.S. Army Manpower Analysis Agency (USAMAA) to address this recommendation.
+The USAMAA-led required manpower studies are complete and USAMAA provided the results of its assessment to the Deputy Assistant Secretary of Defense for Housing (DASD-H) in July 2024.
+DASD-H plans to include these results in a consolidated report to congress in November 2024.

-In its April 2024 response to GAO, the Department of the Air Force reported it is utilizing the Air Force Manpower Analysis Agency to finalize the Housing Manpower Determinant and determine the standard.
-Once complete, the standard will be applied at all installations with privatized family housing to establish their final military housing office staff requirements.
-The Air Force plans to provide the results of its assessment to the Deputy Assistant Secretary of Defense for Housing by the end of June 2024.
+In its April 2024 response to GAO, the Department of the Air Force reported it was utilizing the Air Force Manpower Analysis Agency to finalize the Housing Manpower Determinant and determine the standard.
+The standard will be applied at all installations with privatized family housing to establish their final military housing office staff requirements.
+The Air Force provided the results of its assessment to the Deputy Assistant Secretary of Defense for Housing (DASD-H) in July 2024.
+DASD-H plans to include these results in a consolidated report to congress in November 2024.

-In its April 2024 response to GAO, the Department of the Navy, to include the U.S. Marine Corps, concurred with this recommendation and reported that it is utilizing its established internal processes to complete the assessment; corrective action is still ongoing.
-Specifically Commander, Navy Installations Command (CNIC) is working to get approval of the updated Housing Manpower Model from the Navy Manpower Analysis Center (NAVMAC).
-Once approved, U.S. Marine Corps housing plans to use the model to further analyze the housing staffing requirement.
-The Department of the Navy plans to provide its results to the Deputy Assistant Secretary of Defense for Housing by the end of June 2024.
+In its April 2024 response to GAO, the Department of the Navy, to include the U.S. Marine Corps, concurred with this recommendation and reported that it was utilizing its established internal processes to complete the assessment.
+Specifically the Commander, Navy Installations Command (CNIC) was to obtain the approval of the updated Housing Manpower Model from the Navy Manpower Analysis Center (NAVMAC).
+U.S. Marine Corps housing plans to use the model to further analyze the housing staffing requirement.
+The Department of the Navy completed this assessment and provided the results to the Deputy Assistant Secretary of Defense for Housing (DASD-H) in July 2024.
+DASD-H plans to include these results in a consolidated report to congress in November 2024.

 Priority Rec.